A campsite primer for cast-iron cooking.

 When all food has been cleaned from the oven, wipe it dry and place on a gas stove or other heat source to thoroughly dry out the pores.
 I wipe a thin layer of cast-iron conditioner, olive oil etc., on my ovens after I dry them.
 Some other cooks do not.
 Just remember: If you keep the oven dry, it won’t rust.

 Colleen Sloan, one sage of Dutch oven cooking, likes to fill a spray bottle with one part vinegar to four parts water to clean her ovens.
 She sprays the dirty oven while it’s still warm, puts the lid on for a few minutes, and then wipes the oven clean with a paper towel (repeat a few times for really stuck-on foods).
 I like to use this vinegar/water mix because it neutralizes any odors and disinfects the oven as well.

 Some folks line their ovens with aluminum foil or purchase ready-made aluminum inserts to make cleanup easier.
 Will the aluminum hurt your oven?
 No. However, it will affect cooking time and evenness of heat, as well as alter the taste.
 Remember, keep your cast-iron pot well seasoned and cleanup will be a snap.

 Store your ovens with the lid off or with a folded paper towel half-in/half-out of the oven with the lid on.

-H. Kent Rappleye, the current president of the International Dutch Oven Society, is an Eagle Scout and Vigil Honor member of the Order of the Arrow.
-A former Scoutmaster, Varsity coach, and commissioner, he has three sons who are Eagle Scouts.
+H. Kent Rappleye, past president of the International Dutch Oven Society, is an Eagle Scout and Vigil Honor member of the Order of the Arrow.
+A former Scoutmaster, Varsity coach and commissioner, he has three sons who are Eagle Scouts.